 Caulking Made Easy

 Here are some tips to make caulking easier.
 Also some good lessons I learned along the way doing our bath.
 Such as, I tried using a small squeeze tube on this job and can tell you not to waste your money on a tube!
 It popped the side seam and I ended up with all of the caulk in my hand.
 That is why there are no pictures of me actually applying the caulk with the tube...Lesson learned.
-Thankfully, our
+Thankfully, our hands and fingers are wonderful tools.

 To remove the old caulk, use the hair dryer to soften the old stuff.
 Just hold the dryer on a small area (around 10 inches) for a few minutes.
 Use the utility knife to cut down the center of the old caulk.
 Then using a putty knife, scrape the softened caulk from all surfaces.
 After you have done this, use the rubbing Alcohol and a rag to clean off any residue.